whiletruedoio/whiletruedoio.general/roles/misc/README.md

 #### Advanced Example

-Only use the timezone tasks from the role.
+Disable the tools tasks from the role.

 ```yaml
 ---